awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-assign-targets.md

 1. \(Optional\) For **Description**, enter a description\.

-1. \(Optional\) For **Owner information**, specify information to include in any CloudWatch Events raised while running tasks for these targets in this maintenance window\.
+1. \(Optional\) For **Owner information**, specify information to include in any EventBridge event raised while running tasks for these targets in this maintenance window\.

-   For information about using CloudWatch Events to monitor Systems Manager events, see [Monitoring Systems Manager events with Amazon CloudWatch Events](monitoring-cloudwatch-events.md)\.
+   For information about using EventBridge to monitor Systems Manager events, see [Monitoring Systems Manager events with Amazon EventBridge](monitoring-eventbridge-events.md)\.

 1. In the **Targets** area, choose one of the options described in the following table\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-maintenance-assign-targets.html)